aleksandr-novikov/display-log/README.md

 # Display.log

-Display.log duplicates your console messages over the page.
+Display.log mirrors your console messages over the page.

 Can be useful for debugging on mobile phones or if you want to save some screen space by keeping developer console closed.